Magnesium for Sleep

 Magnesium Glycinate Sleep Aid

-Magnesium glycinate is often used as a natural sleep aid because this type of magnesium offers a high level of bioavailability and it is less likely to cause unwanted laxative effects than some other forms of magnesium.
+Magnesium glycinate is often used as a natural sleep aid because this type of magnesium offers a high level of bioavailability, and is less likely to cause unwanted laxative effects than some other forms of magnesium.
 While magnesium glycinate is a great choice for a natural sleep aid, magnesium taurate is also a good option.

 The primary difference between these magnesium supplements is the type of amino acid molecule to which the magnesium is bound, which affects how the magnesium is absorbed.
 Magnesium molecules are also different sizes in various formulations.
 Magnesium taurate is magnesium bound to taurine (which also helps you relax), magnesium aspartate is magnesium bound to aspartic acid, magnesium citrate is magnesium bound to citric acid, and so on.